betheden/hebrew-grammar/content/particle_interjection.rst

 אָנָּא
 ------

-This term can potentially function as an interjection, an :ref:`particle_exhortation`, or perhaps both.
+This term can function as an interjection, an :ref:`exhortation<particle_exhortation>` particle, or perhaps both.

 .. csv-table:: Example: EXO 32:31